tsaridas/stremio-docker/README.md

 -----

-3) If you set your private ip address to IPADDRESS then the server should still set the certificate to the wildcard *.519b6502d940.stremio.rocks and have the subdomain set as 192-168-1-10 assuming your private is is 192.168.1.10.
-Full domain should be 192-168-1-10.519b6502d940.stremio.rocks.
+3) If you set your private ip address to IPADDRESS then the server should still set the certificate to the wildcard *.519b6502d940.stremio.rocks and have the subdomain set as 192-168-1-10 assuming your private is 192.168.1.10.
+Full domain should look like 192-168-1-10.519b6502d940.stremio.rocks.
 You can then setup your /etc/hosts in Linux or c:\Windows\System32\Drivers\etc\hosts in windows to point that host to your lan address like :

 ```bash
 192.168.1.10    192-168-1-10.519b6502d940.stremio.rocks # this is an example. set your own ip and fqnd here.